kkolk/jenkins-java-worker/README.md

 # Jenkins Java Worker
-This repository contains the ansible playbooks and related files for the management of Jenkin's Java worker nodes.
+This repository contains the ansible playbooks and related files for the management of Jenkin's Java worker nodes for use with the Jenkin's Test Lab project.

 ## Overview